jianglab/helicon_doc/docs/source/index.rst

 **Helicon** is a collection of tools for cryo-EM analysis of helical structures.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+To install the helicon, one could check :doc:`installation` on how to install the helicon properly Check out the :doc:`usage` section for further information, this include the tutorial of the 2D class in the EMPIAR-10940 dataset

 .. note::